QuentG/ytrack-php-8/subjects/this-is-magic/README.md

 - __isset
 - __toString

-Dans chacune de ses méthodes implémenter un echo qui signalera bien l'utilisation de chaque méthode.
+In each of its methods, implement an echo which will indicate the use of each method.

-Créer aussi une propiété publique nommée `card` qui sera de type string et qui aura pour valeur par defaut : 'As'
+Also create a public property named `card` which will be of type string and which will have the default value : 'As'

 ### Notions